-The purpose of this talk is to identify various types of manual therapy techniques that can support optimal feeding for breastfeeding dyad.
+The purpose of this talk is to identify various types of manual therapy techniques that can support optimal feeding for the dyad.
 Bodywork is not a fad, cultures around the world have used manual therapy techniques to support well-being for more than 5000 years.
 Bodywork is a general term that describes a variety of therapeutic, hands-on modalities.
-Bodywork can be a resource for breastfeeding support because it aims to address or physiological issues that may be impacting optimal feeding.
+Bodywork can be a resource for feeding support because it aims to address or physiological issues that may be impacting optimal feeding.
 Depending on the issue at hand, certain bodywork modalities may be more suited towards the problems than others.
 An overview of therapeutic techniques will be followed by actual case studies involving manual therapy as part of a care plan strategy to improve infant feeding issues.
 Presentation objectives include:

 - Comprehensively view structure as it impacts feeding ability and provide targeted care plan strategies